unitejs/engine/assets/README.md

     gulp build --buildConfiguration=prod

+If you don't want to keep running the build command you can add the watch switch, this will monitor for changes in source/views/styling and build whatever is required.
+This will perform an initial complete build, but only run some of the sub tasks for changes, so you should run a full build before performing other tasks:

+    gulp build --watch

 ### theme-build

 You will probably need to run this task at least once to generate the necessary favicon images and meta tags.
 See [Theme Assets](#themeassets) for more details.